BFSTest/employeeserv/README.md

 - `employee.json` has only `name`, and `id` elements.
 Please add `date of birth` and `address` elements to the `Employee` resource.
 Address will have `line1`, optional `line2`, `city`, `state`, `country` and `zip_code` elements.
 - Add one more operation in `EmpoyeeResource` to create an employee.
 So `EmpoyeeResource` will have two operations, one to create, and another to retrieve the employee resource.
 - Implement create, and retrieve operations in `EmployeeResourceImpl.java`.
-- Resouce created using create endpoint should be retrieved using retrieve/get endpoint.
+- Resource created using create endpoint should be retrieved using retrieve/get endpoint.
 - Please use h2 in-memory database or any other in-memory database to persist the `Employee` resource.
 Dependency for h2 in-memory database is already added to the parent pom.
 - Please make sure the validations are done for the requests.
 - Response codes are as per rest guidelines.